LTV A-7 Corsair II: Air National Guard

 During the post-Vietnam era, the Air National Guard frequently deployed its Corsairs on annual operational exercises.
 Deployments were made to NATO and USAFE bases in West Germany and Denmark as part of training exercises along with the USAREUR Reforger training exercises.

 Beginning in 1974, active-duty squadrons from Myrtle Beach, England and Davis-Monthan Air Force Bases began deployments of A-7Ds to Howard AFB, Panama to train with Army and Naval forces defending the Panama Canal.
 These deployments, named "Coronet Cove" generally were of ninety (90) days, and were rotated among squadrons of the three wings in the United States.
 Beginning in 1977, with the phaseout of the A-7D with active-duty units, the Air National Guard began taking over this mission.
-During Operation Urgent Fury, various ANG units deployed A-7Ds to support Marines and the 82nd Airborne Division for contingency operations in Grenada.
 In December 1989, the South Dakota 175th Tactical Fighter Squadron and Ohio 112th Tactical Fighter Squadron were at Howard AFB on a Coronet Cove deployment when President George H. W. Bush announced Operation Just Cause, the United States Invasion of Panama.
 The ANG squadrons participated in the invasion, flying 34 combat missions, completing 34 sorties, expended 71.7 flying hours and expended 2,715 rounds of ordnance.

 In the 1981 Muñiz Air National Guard Base attack, on 12 January, 10 A-7Ds of the 198th Tactical Fighter Squadron, Puerto Rico Air National Guard were destroyed or damaged in a terrorist attack by the Boricua Popular Army at Muñiz Air National Guard Base in the largest attack ever on an American military station since the Vietnam War.
 This terrorist attack was largely unreported due to the Iran hostage crisis at the time.